-Functional Activation

-Marcel Just, of Carnegie Mellon University, and Nancy Minshew, director of the Center of Excellence in Autism Research, have identified what they call the under-connectivity hypothesis of Autism.
-Their hypothesis posits that the neural connections in a brain with autism are poorly connected and/or synchronized.
-Just and Minshew's findings reveal that complex tasks, such as spatial reasoning and language comprehension, are more difficult for persons with ASD due to poor communication between the brain regions that govern them.
+Functional Activation: The neural connections in a brain with autism are poorly synchronized.
+This makes complex tasks, such as spatial reasoning and language comprehension, more difficult for persons with ASD due to the inadequate communication between the brain regions that govern them.